oshawa-connection/geotiff.net/README.md

 This project adds native .Net handling of geotiff files, the benefits being:
 - Easier cross platform compatibility (over GDAL which requires native dependencies to be compiled on the target platform)
-- Asynchronous, streamed and parallel reads + writes
+- Asynchronous and streamed reads + writes
 - Easier debugging
 - Extensability in C# (e.g. define your own source types)